-The Santol tree is valued in Malaysia and Asia for its savory fruits and timber, and shade.
+The Santol tree is valued in Malaysia and Asia for its savory fruits, timber, and shade.
 You’ll find it on Southeast Asia’s roadsides since it has extensive branches, doesn’t litter the ground, and is highly resistant to wind.
-The Santol tree grows to a height of between 15 to 40 meters and stays 5-6 years before producing its first fruits.
+The Santol tree grows to a height of 15 to 40 meters and lasts 5-6 years before producing its first fruits.
 A fully mature Santol tree can produce around 19,000 to 24,000 fruits annually.
 The plant yields better when the rains are evenly distributed throughout the year, but it’s also known to withstand extended dry periods.

 Santol Fruit Varieties

 Generally, Santol boasts two varieties; the Yellow Santol (previously known as S. nervosum or S. Indicum) and the Red Santol (previously known as S. koetjape).
 The main differentiating factor between the two Santol varieties is their leaves and flowers.

 The yellow santol’s leaves are 15 cm (6 inches) long and transform to yellow when they age.
 In addition, this variety comes with pinkish-yellow flowers.
 The fruits boast a thin rind and a 0.6 t0 1.25 cm pulp surrounds the seeds.
 Yellow santol fruits grow wildly in the Malayan forests.